 - What is the program's current financial situation?

-- I have asked my program's administrators how closely my U.S. home college/university will be working with my program coordinators in the country of your choice.
+- I have asked my program's administrators how closely my .home college/university will be working with my program coordinators abroad.

 - I know which of the five types of program sponsors runs my study abroad program.

-- I am aware of what kind of facilities my program has in the country of your choice (i.e. a one person office versus a comprehensive campus).
+- I am aware of what kind of facilities my program has abroad (i.e. a one person office versus a comprehensive campus).

-- I know whether I will be enrolled in a foreign university, a U.S. university or an independent program in the country of your choice.
+- I know whether I will be enrolled in a foreign university, a U.S. university or an independent program abroad.

 - Goabroad.com Provides information about various study abroad programs.